jsfiveash/asm-website/README.md

   * In GitHub go to (<> Code) tab
   * Go to the yyyymeeting.html file
   * On the right side click the pencil icon to edit the file
-  * Copy and paste all code into text editor of your choice
+  * Copy all the code from the yyyymeeting.html file
+  * Go back to GitHub (<> Code) tab
+  * On the right side click "Create new file"
+  * Paste all the code
   * Make the changes to years, location, date, notes, etc.
-  * After all changes are made save the file as whatever the year is - example: 2022meeting.html
+  * At the top where it says "Name your file..." name it whatever the year is - example: 2022meeting.html
-  * Go to GitHub (<> Code) tab
-  * Click the “upload files”, the second button to the left of the green “clone or download” button
-  * Add the file (add an additional description for more details or to help you remember the changes made)
+  * After all changes are made and file is named go to bottom of page (add an additional description for more details or to help you remember the changes made)
   * Click commit changes
   * Go to GitHub (<> Code) tab
   * Go to the AnnualMeetings.html file
   * On the right side click the pencil icon to edit the file
   * At around line 88, copy and paste one of the lines of code
-  * Edit the href to the correct filename and change the text, then save the file (add an additional description for more details or to help you remember the changes made)
+  * Edit the href to the correct filename and change the text (add an additional description for more details or to help you remember the changes made)
   * Click commit changes